 Cold Forming of Metals - Cost and Technical Advantages

 Production speeds are 50 to 400 parts per minute, compared to 1 or 2 parts per minute in screw machining.
-Material waste is close to zero, while in machining, material waste can be 70% or more.
+Material waste is close to zero, while in screw machining, material waste can be 70% or more.

 As a result of the high production rates and yield, cold formed part prices are typically only 40-60% of machined part prices.
-If the material is very expensive, such as precious metals like gold, platinum, silver, and tantalum, cold forming results in significant cost advantages.
+If the material is very expensive, such as precious metals like gold, platinum, silver, and palladium, cold forming results in significant cost advantages.

 For metals that are very difficult to machine due to their poor chip-breaking tendencies, cold forming is often the best alternative.
 Examples include nickel, gold, pure copper, tantalum, palladium, and others.

 Many metals benefit from the cold work imparted during cold forming.
 This results in strain hardening of the material and improved strength.